 That concludes this 12 point study from 1 Kings 5.
 I pray that the thoughts in this study will help you navigate the future effectively – post COVID-19.
 God bless you and I would love to hear your story when you do come through the challenges ahead by God’s grace.
 God bless you abundantly!

-To read Part 1 of this study please follow the link below.
+You can read Part 1 of this study here.